Some Popular Overall Approaches For Making Conversation

 The underlying assumption about why this approach works is that everyone's favorite subject is themselves, and that they'll like someone who takes a genuine interest in them and the things they have to say.
 People also tend to feel good about a conversation where they're provided a space to talk about aspects of themselves that they're proud of and passionate about (e.g., they get to excitedly tell someone how much they pushed themselves by traveling around South America on a tiny budget).
 Another line you'll hear often in regards to this strategy is that you'll be way more successful taking an interest in other people than you will by trying to get them interested in you.

-Another benefit of this approach is that it predisposes you to adopt a positive, friendly frame of mind.
+A benefit of this approach is that it predisposes you to adopt a positive, friendly frame of mind.
 Its basic premise implies that everyone is worth talking to if you dig past any surface preconceptions you may have of them.
 And since you're likely to actually find something interesting about the other person, it ends up being a self-fulfilling prophecy.
 This can be useful for people whose default setting is to be a little negative about others.

 When applying this approach you don't literally have to be interviewing the other person or talking about them the entire time.
 You can still bring up things about yourself and share your own opinions when it's relevant to do so.
-However, the general focus on the conversation is on the other person.
+However, the general focus of the conversation is on the other person.

 Talk in terms of the other person's interests